dmitrycello/yaglpp/docs/USAGE.md

 ```

 > [!NOTE]
 > The **`glad.c`** source file was spotted to be seen by IDE as being altered. _This makes the project to be rebuit everytime_.
 Replacing this file with a newer version could fix the issue.
-Generate a newer GLAD archive, or take the file from **`Common.7z`** archive.
+Generate a newer GLAD archive, or take the one from **`Common.7z`** archive.

 Now hit **`F5`** to run the application: